 When you empathize with other people you put yourself in their place and try to understand the challenges they face.
 Understanding of cultural differences is key at IPC, but to fully comprehend the needs of others, you must be able to show empathy and put yourself aside from time to time – to put other people’s need before your own.

-We try to live sustainable at IPC – both when it comes to ‘green actions’ like recycling, ecology, food waste etc., but also when it comes to long-lasting sustainable ways of living.
+We try to live sustainably at IPC – both when it comes to ‘green actions’ like recycling, ecology, food waste etc., but also when it comes to long-lasting sustainable ways of living.
 We strive to create a tolerant, peaceful, and sustainable atmosphere at the school and beyond.

 Other than our core values, we also have a strong focus on sexual harassment at International People’s College.

 Sexual harassment is many things, and it does not have to be ‘sexual’, but can also be intimidating actions and unwelcoming behaviour in relation with a person’s sex.
 It can be very difficult to define when an action is considered a sexual harassment or not, but if we see or hear about actions which we define as sexual harassment, or if someone feels like they have been harassed, we take it very seriously at International People’s College, and several actions will be unfolded to investigate the matter.
-We always try to facilitate teacher-led consultation between the different parties of a conflict, but some actions call for immediately expulsion.
+We always try to facilitate teacher-led consultation between the different parties of a conflict, but some actions call for immediate expulsion.

 Students get a complete sexual harassment policy upon arrival at IPC with concrete examples and details, which will also be discussed at a Fellowship in the beginning of term.
 All staff members at IPC must sign a sexual harassment policy when hired.